Briefs: History

-During the 1990s to early 2000s, the popularity of men's briefs declined in the U.S. and other places, and boxer shorts became widely portrayed as the casual and masculine choice.
+During the 1990s to early 2000s, the popularity of men's briefs declined in the U.S. and boxer shorts became widely portrayed as the casual and masculine choice.
 However, more recently, as men's fashion has trended in favor of more tailored clothing, form-fitting underwear such as briefs have come back into style, including newer styles like boxer briefs.

 Terminology

 In the United States, "jockey shorts" or "jockeys" became an often used generic term for men's briefs.
 More recently, "tighty-whiteys" (and some less popular variants of it) has become a commonly used slang term for traditional full-cut male briefs.

-In the UK the term "jockeys" did not catch on and men's/boys’ briefs are often referred to as "Y-fronts".
+In the UK the term "jockeys" did not catch on and men's/boys' briefs are often referred to as "Y-fronts".
 The term derives from the genericized trademark "Y-Front", property of Jockey International.
 It, in turn, derives from the inverted Y-shape formed by the seams at the front of the underpants.
 The colloquialism is used even when the fly opening may differ in style, and not actually form the shape of the inverted letter "Y" fly on Jockey brand briefs.

 In Australia, male briefs are referred to as "jocks" but should not be confused with jockstraps (more specifically used by athletes) which expose the buttocks.
-Australians generally use the word “briefs” to refer to the bikini-style briefs for men, which do not have a fly opening.
+Australians generally use the word “briefs” to refer to the bikini-style briefs for men.

 "Briefs" additionally is the official name of a specific cut of female underpants similar to male full-rise briefs.

 Design

-Traditional size briefs for both sexes cover the upper part of the thigh and extend upward up to (or cover, depending on the design) the navel at the waistband.
+Traditional size briefs for both sexes cover the uppermost part of the thigh and extend upward up to (or cover, depending on the design) the navel at the waistband.
 This style is often referred to as "full rise" or "full cut".
 There are also "low rise" and "mid rise" styles whose measurements vary between manufacturers.

-Bikini briefs or simply bikini in context are a style of brief with narrow material at the sides, reminiscent of a bikini, designed for either men or women.
+Bikini briefs or simply bikini in context are a style of brief with narrow material at the sides and which often have a low rise; reminiscent of a bikini, and are designed for either men or women.